inabikarilibrary/inalib/inapedia/tournaments/misc/zenith2.md

-# Zenith
+# ZENITH 2

-Zenith was a tournament held in the IE GO Strikers 2013 discord server.
+ZENITH 2 was a tournament held in the IE GO Strikers 2013 discord server.
 60 players participated.

 Tier: Major